 | 2 Right | 2 Left |

-A 4 mm Allen key or Torx tool will be necessary for removing and reattaching the wheels.
-You'll often need two of these keys—one for each side of the wheel—to securely hold both the male and female components of the wheel bolts.
+A 4 mm Allen key or Torx tool is required for the removal and remounting of wheels.
+Generally, two keys are needed – one for each side of the wheel – to hold both the female and male sides of the wheel bolts during this operation.

-Discover how to detach inline wheels with this resource:
+Discover how to remove inline wheels in this guide: